raspberrypilearning/anime-expressions/en/step_2.md

 --- task ---

-Underneath the comment, find the `<header>` and `</header>` tags; everything you add here will appear in your webpage header and will be styled as a header using CSS.
+Underneath the comment, find the `<header>` and `</header>` tags; everything you add here will appear in your webpage header and will be styled as a header.

 --- /task ---